-If you decide that you do have a non-Registerable interest, you MUST LEAVE THE ROOM any time when the item is being discussed (including when raised by the public during public participation).
+If you decide that you do have a non-Registerable interest, you MUST LEAVE THE ROOM any time when the item is being discussed.
 Again, your withdrawal from the meeting will be recorded in the Minutes.

 This is a complex area; if you have any queries you should always seek advice from the Clerk who may refer you to the Monitoring Officer or CALC.
 You may find the following examples useful: